 The LPG Controller features both automatic and manual gas tank cycling.
 Whenever a tank is nearly empty, the valve is closed.
 Then, the next tank valve is opened.
 This function provides a steady supply of fuel and ensures that your network equipment is never compromised.

-With a build-in web interface, the NetGuardian LPG allows you to remotely monitor your tank levels anytime, from virtually anywhere in world.
+With a built-in web interface, the NetGuardian LPG allows you to remotely monitor your tank levels anytime, from virtually anywhere in the world.
 You need only a standard internet browser.
 In addition, the unit's front panel provides four propane threshold levels and valve status (open/close) through visual LED displays.

 The NetGuardian LPG Controller gives your business a competitive advantage by providing 24/7, highly accurate remote fuel tank level data for monitoring propane inventory and remotely maintaining site power.
 This RTU is the reliable choice for anyone with remote propane tanks.